 (GTNP's General Information)

-Besides GTNP's climbing rangers, we also have Teton County Search & Rescue and Yellowstone's SAR team in Teton County, WY.
-And there's the Teton County Idaho Search & Rescue team on the western side of the Tetons in Driggs, ID.
-TCSAR gets millions of dollars in donations from the community.
-As with the JLCR, TCSAR does not charge for rescue services.
-Donations can be made online to the TCSAR Foundation.
+Besides GTNP's climbing rangers, the Teton County Search & Rescue volunteers and Yellowstone's SAR team operate in Teton County, WY.
+And there's the Teton County Idaho Search & Rescue team on the western side of the Tetons.
+Beginning in 2024, the JLCR started using the TCSAR helicopter and integrating personnel on some missions.
+Jackson's TCSAR

 ~ Backcountry Camping ~